How Can I Save for Retirement Without a 401(k)?

 Save even more

-You and your husband probably have savings goals beyond retirement so as your income grows, consider putting even more away in a taxable account.
+You and your husband probably have savings goals beyond retirement, so as your income grows, consider putting even more away in a taxable account.
 And don't forget about an emergency fund, which is an essential buffer against all of the unexpected events that can crop up!
-That way, you'll not only be saving for your individual retirements, you'll be planning and saving for a more secure financial future together.
+That way, you'll not only be saving for your individual retirements, but you'll also be planning and saving for a more secure financial future together

 Have a personal finance question?
 Email us at firstname.lastname@example.org.
 Carrie cannot respond to questions directly, but your topic may be considered for a future article.
 For Schwab account questions and general inquiries, contact Schwab.